-Concurrently with the closing of the Asset Exchange, on October 14, 2021, the Corporation closed a non-brokered private placement offering of 39,041,515 Common Shares at price of \$2.62 per Common Share (the "Issue Price") for aggregate gross proceeds of approximately \$102.3 million (the "Concurrent Financing").
-The Issue Price represents the five-day volume weighted average trading price of the Common Shares on the TSX ending on September 2, 2021, being the last trading date prior to the date of execution of the Exchange Agreement.
+Concurrently with the closing of the Asset Exchange, on October 14, 2021, the Corporation closed a non-brokered private placement offering of 39,041,515 Common Shares at price of \$2.62 per Common Share for aggregate gross proceeds of approximately \$102.3 million (the "Concurrent Financing").
+The issue price represents the five-day volume weighted average trading price of the Common Shares on the TSX ending on September 2, 2021, being the last trading date prior to the date of execution of the Exchange Agreement.